systematic-magic/AgingPubMed/workflow.rst

 Basic Workflow
 --------------
 #.
 Check for errors that are detailed in our standards document.
 #.
-Resolve any questions by inquiring with authors or internally.
+Inquire with authors or internally to resolve any questions.
 #.
 Send all corrections for each paper in one email to the appropriate vendor and production editor.
 #.
 Verify that all corrections have been made once notified that they are complete.
 (Repeat steps 3–4 if there are still some pending corrections or new errors.)
 #.
 Approve paper for archiving.